 Voting to Honor and Celebrate Indigenous Peoples Day

-On May 2nd the residents of Sharon have an opportunity to honor the history and contributions of Indigenous peoples by replacing Columbus Day with Indigenous Peoples Day.
-In October of 2021 SREA released a blog post in honor of Indigenous Peoples Day which provided a more full historical context of Columbus and the importance of making this change.
-We are revisiting this topic now as the Sharon Select Board and Diversity, Equity and Inclusion Committee co-sponsored a warrant article to replace Columbus Day with Indigenous Peoples Day in the Sharon Bylaws.
-It is integral that Sharon community members join together in support for this change by attending this year’s town meeting on Monday May 2nd at 7pm at the Sharon High School auditorium and vote to support the warrant article.
+On May 1st the residents of Sharon have an opportunity to honor the history and contributions of Indigenous peoples by replacing Columbus Day with Indigenous Peoples Day.
+In October of 2021, SREA released a blog post in honor of Indigenous Peoples Day which provided a more full historical context of Columbus and the importance of making this change.
+We are revisiting this topic now as the Sharon Select Board has sponsored a warrant article to replace Columbus Day with Indigenous Peoples Day in the Sharon Bylaws.
+It is integral that Sharon community members join together in support of this change by attending this year’s town meeting on Monday, May 1st at 7pm at the Sharon High School auditorium and voting to support the warrant article.

 Celebrate Indigenous People's Day, Not Columbus: All My Relations Podcast

 Talk to your children or students about the true history of Columbus and its impact on Indigenous peoples by dispelling myths and increasing representation in the curriculum and on their bookshelves.
 There are great suggestions and book lists here, here, and here.